12131759064?profile=RESIZE_400x

 Rick Atkinson, author.
 Henry Holt & Company, 2013.
 Reviewed by Scott Lyons

-☆☆☆☆☆ Highly Recommended
+☆☆☆☆☆ Highly Recommended | Buy on Amazon

 Rick Atkinson’s The Guns at Last Light: The War in Western Europe, 1944-1945, provides a capstone to the third and final installment of his Liberation Trilogy, a sequential historical series starting with An Army at Dawn: The War in North Africa, 1942-1943, a narrative history of Allied involvement in North Africa, followed by The Day of Battle: The War in Sicily and Italy, 1943-1944, which chronicles the war in Italy.
-With The Guns at Last Light, Atkinson confirms why his writing earned Pulitzer Prizes in 1982, 1999 and 2003 (for The Day of Battle).
+With The Guns at Last Light, Atkinson confirms why his writing earned Pulitzer Prizes in 1982, 1999 and again in 2003 (for The Day of Battle).

 The successes Atkinson has achieved with The Guns at Last Light are the result of extensive in-depth research, and more importantly his skill for writing creative non-fiction.
 His “Selected Sources” section comprise 28 pages; sources compiled from and listed as: “Books;” “Periodicals;” “Newspapers;” “Papers, Letters, Collections, Personal Narratives, and Diaries;” “Interview, Questionnaire, and Oral History Transcripts;” and “Miscellany.”
 Not surprisingly, his bibliography is preceded by 168 pages of “Notes,” which confirm effective interpretation of his selected sources, by chapter.